 We build, own, and manage affordable housing in the City of Boulder, bringing together staff and stakeholders from diverse backgrounds to accomplish a common goal.

 OVERALL JOB OBJECTIVE: Under general direction, the Resident Service Coordinator (RSC) position implements supportive service programs at BHP’s housing sites.
 Populations served include economically disadvantaged families, people with disabilities, and seniors.
-The RSC conducts research to determine resident needs.
 Acts as a liaison between service providers and residents by providing information, referrals, and coordination of community services to assist residents in meeting their needs.
 Supports resident involvement in community development and supports resident leadership.

 - Interpersonal Skills – Commits to finding ways to work with a wide array of people and finds ways to adjust to working in different situations and with people who have different styles.